iterative/dvc.org/content/docs/command-reference/remote/modify.md

   $ dvc remote modify myremote azcli_credential True
   ```

-- If using a service principal you can set the environment variables
+- If using a service principal, you can set the
-  `AZURE_CLIENT_ID`, `AZURE_CLIENT_SECRET`, `AZURE_TENANT_ID` and they will be picked up
+  `AZURE_CLIENT_ID`, `AZURE_CLIENT_SECRET`, and `AZURE_TENANT_ID` env

-  Or
+  vars and they will be picked up by DVC.
+Or you can add configure the

-  You can add the following variables into the config
+  following remote options:

   ```
   $ dvc remote modify myremote client_id 'my-client-id'
   $ dvc remote modify myremote client_secret 'my-client-secret'